pnm4sfix/MigraineApp/README.md

 # MigraineApp
- An app to correlate environmental factors with migrainea attacks
+ An app to correlate environmental factors with migraine attacks